This breed is also known as the Czechoslovakian Vlcak (the name for the German Shepherd).

 As an energetic and independent breed with an intense demeanor, the Czechoslovakian Wolfdog is not a good choice for novice or first-time owners.
 It needs someone who has plenty of experience with big, wolf-like working dogs and understands all the facts behind its care.
 This breed also needs plenty of physical space and does poorly in apartments.
 Owners should be prepared to spend a lot of time taking care of this breed.

 The Czechoslovakian Wolfdog should do very well on a diet consisting purely of raw food, but grain-free kibble with raw supplements is an acceptable alternative.
 It will probably need at least three cups of food per day; the exact amount will, of course, depends on the size and activity level of your dog.
+Additionally, there are dog foods to help manage shedding, and legume-free dog foods that avoid certain ingredients linked to dog heart failure.
+Talk to your vet about the best options for your Czechoslovakian Wolfdog.

 Maintenance and Grooming